t0nyandre/tonyandreco/README.md

 # tonyandreco
-Portfolio website with blog created in Golang and Svelte
+Portfolio website with blog created in Golang and SolidJS